RubixML/Sentiment/README.md

 );
 ```

 Observe the general pattern to the hidden layers of the network.
-[Dense](https://github.com/RubixML/RubixML#dense) layers linearly transform the input, then an [Activation](https://github.com/RubixML/RubixML#activation) layer applies a non-linear transformation, and the process repeats.
-Optionally we add  [Batch Normalization](https://github.com/RubixML/RubixML#batch-norm) as a method to speed up training and to prevent overfitting.
-For the activations we are using two different types of Activation layers with the [Leaky ReLU](https://github.com/RubixML/RubixML#leaky-relu) activation function.
-The last two hidden layers use a parametric form of the Leaky ReLU (called [PReLU](https://github.com/RubixML/RubixML#prelu)) that learns the optimal amount of *leakage* to apply during training.
-Refer to the API Reference on [hidden layers](https://github.com/RubixML/RubixML#hidden-layers) for further reading.
+[Dense](https://docs.rubixml.com/en/latest/neural-network/hidden-layers/dense.html) layers linearly transform the input, then an [Activation](https://docs.rubixml.com/en/latest/neural-network/hidden-layers/activation.html) layer applies a non-linear transformation, and the process repeats.
+Optionally we add  [Batch Normalization](https://docs.rubixml.com/en/latest/neural-network/hidden-layers/batch-norm.html) as a method to speed up training and to prevent overfitting.
+For the activations we are using two different types of Activation layers with the [Leaky ReLU](https://docs.rubixml.com/en/latest/neural-network/activation-functions/leaky-relu.html) activation function.
+The last two hidden layers use a parametric form of the Leaky ReLU (called [PReLU](https://docs.rubixml.com/en/latest/neural-network/hidden-layers/prelu.html) that learns the optimal amount of *leakage* to apply during training.

 The remaining hyper-parameters *batch size*, *optimizer*, and *learning rate* can now be set.
 Batch size determines the number of training samples to run through the network at one time.
 The Gradient Descent optimizer determines the step size for each parameter in the network and most optimizers allow you to set a *learning rate* which controls the master step size.
 When setting the learning rate of an Optimizer, the important thing to note is that a learning rate that is too low will train slowly while a rate that is too high will prevent the network from learning at all.
-For the full list of hyper-parameters, check out the [Multi Layer Perceptron](https://github.com/RubixML/RubixML#multi-layer-perceptron) API reference.
+For the full list of hyper-parameters, check out the [Multi Layer Perceptron](https://docs.rubixml.com/en/latest/classifiers/multi-layer-perceptron.html) docs.

-Lastly, we'll wrap the entire Pipeline in a [Persistent Model](https://github.com/RubixML/RubixML#persistent-model) wrapper so we can save and load it later in a different process.
+Lastly, we'll wrap the entire Pipeline in a [Persistent Model](https://docs.rubixml.com/en/latest/persistent-model.html) wrapper so we can save and load it later in a different process.

 Now call `train()` with the training dataset we instantiated earlier to train the network.